Barbara Kurdej-Szatan: Career

-On 4 November 2021, during the border crisis on Belarus–Poland border, she has posted a few-minutes-long recording of uniformed officers, most likely of the Polish Border Guard, wrestling with mothers holding children in their arms.
-In the background could be heard screams and children crying.
-Kurdej-Szatan has left an emotion-fueled comment, which included vulgar language, criticising the officers.
-Her comments, such as calling the officers the "machines without hearts and brains" or "murderes", has stirred a controversy.
-On 6 November 2021, she has posted an apology for her "voulgar and inappropriate language" used in her statesments.
-On 9 November 2021, Jacek Kurski, chairperson of the Polish Television, has informed of her firing from the network.
-The public prosecutor's office have begun an investigation, charging her with insulting the officers of the Border Guard in May 2022.
-In December 2022, the regional court in Pruszków, had dismissed the case due to the lack of elements of a criminal offence.
-Following this, the public prosecutor's office had filed a complain regardings the court processings, and in February 2023, the district court in Warsaw had dismissed the case.
+On 4 November 2021, during the border crisis at the Belarus–Poland border, Kurdej-Szatan posted a recording of officers, most likely of the Polish Border Guard, wrestling with mothers holding children in their arms.
+Kurdej-Szatan left an emotion-fueled comment, including vulgar language, criticising the officers.
+Her comments, such as calling the officers "machines without hearts and brains" and "murderers", stirred controversy.
+On 6 November 2021, she posted an apology for her "vulgar and inappropriate language" used in her statements.
+On 9 November 2021, Jacek Kurski, the chairperson of the Polish Television, informed the public of her firing from the network.
+The public prosecutor's office began an investigation, charging her with insulting officers of the Border Guard in May 2022.
+In December 2022, the regional court in Pruszków dismissed the case due to the lack of elements for a criminal offence.
+Following this, the public prosecutor's office filed a complaint regarding the court proceedings, and in February 2023, the district court in Warsaw dismissed the case.

-In 2022, she participated in a Polsat talent show Mask Singer, and co-hosted TTV show Project Cupid, and Zoom TV show Poranny rogal.
-She also took part in advertising campaign of online newspaper Wyborcza.pl, and played one of main roles in Polsat television series Domek na szczęście.
+In 2022, Kurdej-Szatan participated in a Polsat talent show Mask Singer, co-hosted the TTV game show Project Cupid, and hosted the Zoom TV talk show Poranny rogal.
+She also took part in an advertising campaign for the online newspaper Wyborcza.pl, and portrayed Marianna Bondarek, one of the main characters in the Polsat television series Domek na szczęście.

-In March 2022, she has founded a charity foundation Z Porywu Serca, aimed at helping refugees of the Russo-Ukrainian War, and those crossing the Poland-Belarus border.
-In 2023, she had main roles in two romantic comedy films, Miłość ma cztery łapy and Tips for Cheating 2.
-In 2024, she competed in a Polsat talent show Twoja twarz brzmi znajomo.
-Najlepsi!, and co-hosted a TVP2 entertainment show Cudowne lata.
+In March 2022, Kurdej-Szatan founded the charity foundation Z Porywu Serca, aimed at helping refugees of the Russo–Ukrainian war, and those crossing the Poland–Belarus border.
+In 2023, Kurdej-Szatan portrayed Marianna Bondarek, one of the main characters in the Polsat Box Go comedy series Domek na szczęście, and starred in two romantic comedy films, Miłość ma cztery łapy and Tips for Cheating 2, portraying characters of Jowita and Gosia, respectively.
+In 2024, Kurdej-Szatan co-hosted a TVP2 game show Cudowne lata.
 On 26 October 2024, she co-hosted a TVP1 charity concert for the victims of the Central European floods.
+In 2024 and 2025, she was a contestant in TVP1 game show Jaka to melodia?, and later appeared as a guess singer in 2025.
+Kurdej-Szatan was also a contestant in the Amazon Prime Video game show LOL: Kto się śmieje ostatni in 2025.
+She starred as Samanta in the 2025 Christmas romantic comedy film Gingerbread Heart, and as Ewa Franaszek in the TVP1 drama series Zaraz wracam.
+She also appeared in the 2026 comedy drama film Baśka, and in the television series Wmiksowani.pl (2026), Mały Grand Hotel (2019), Mecenas Porada (2022), Komisarz Alex (2025), and St. Anne's Hospital (2026).